mxl-space/gr-hdfs/README.md

 1. **HDFS Sink**: Functions similarly to the built-in File Sink block but writes data to HDFS.
 2. **HDFS Source**: Functions similarly to the built-in File Source block but reads data from HDFS.

-This module simplifies working with HDFS within the GNU Radio framework, enabling new possibilities for integrating big data processing pipelines.
+This module uses WebHDFS to simplify working with HDFS within the GNU Radio framework, enabling new possibilities for integrating big data processing pipelines.

 ## Features